Tropical cyclones in 2002: 2002–03

-Southwest Indian Ocean
+South-West Indian Ocean

 2001–02

 The 2001–02 South-West Indian Ocean cyclone season was very active from its start.
 The 2002 half of the season began with Tropical Storm Cyprien, which made landfall in western Madagascar and dissipated on 3 January.
-Next was Intense Tropical Cyclone Dina, which caused record flooding in Mauritius and Reunion.
+Two weeks later, Intense Tropical Cyclone Dina formed, causing record flooding in Mauritius and Reunion.
 Approximately fifteen people died in the storm.
 Towards the end of January, Tropical Cyclone Eddy formed, but dissipated on 30 January without affecting land.
 On the day that Eddy dissipated, a tropical low crossed into the basin and eventually became Intense Tropical Cyclone Francesca.
 Francesca moved southward, and in the open ocean, dissipated on 11 February.
 On 5 February, a tropical disturbance, classified as 09, formed in the Mozambique Channel, and dissipated the very next day.

 In mid-February, a tropical depression formed over Madagascar.
 Moving east, it strengthened into Intense Tropical Cyclone Guillaume.
 On 18 February, Guillaume moved to the south and affected Mauritius.
 In the following days, Guillaume deteriorated due to wind shear, and dissipated on 23 February.
+On 5 March, Cyclone Hary formed.
+The most intense storm of the season, Hary made landfall in Madagascar, causing four fatalities.
+Later in March, Tropical Cyclone Ikala developed in the south-central Indian Ocean, moving south and dissipating without affecting land.
+On 9 April, Tropical Cyclone Dianne crossed over from the Australian region and was renamed Jery, becoming extratropical two days later without affecting land.
+The final storm of the season was Cyclone Kesiny, which became the first cyclone in the basin's history to make landfall in May when the storm struck Toamasina on 9 May, causing 33 deaths and upwards of 1,200 injuries.